muhme/quote/README.md

 ## Roadmap

-* Complete #65 I18N
-  * Incorporate locale into quotes
-    * w/o translating the quotes; only add a locale field
-    * Include at least three quotes in each locale
-    * Enable the option to list and search quotes exclusively in the current locale or in all locales
 * Develop a new JSON API for fetching quotes
   * As a future alternative to the Perl script
   * Including the option to select the locale